IBwWG/mathildagame-bugs/README.md

 2. Your computer's specs, which can be helpful sometimes for hardware-specific bugs.
 3. A stack trace of a crash (if applicable) which is very helpful for isolating crashing bugs.

-Each log is found in its own subfolder under the game's data directory, in the `logs` subdirectory.
+Each log is found in its own subfolder under the game's data directory, in the `log\errors` subdirectory.
 You can find it easily using the "Open game data folder" button on the Options screen from the main menu.

 That's also where you can disable the automatic sending of data, if you would like to.
-It's still collected and stored in `logs`, in case you want to manually send any information for a particular bug report; you can zip a particular log folder and drag-n-drop the zip file directly into a public Github issue to attach it.
+It's still collected and stored in `log\errors`, in case you want to manually send any information for a particular bug report; you can zip a particular log folder and drag-n-drop the zip file directly into a public Github issue to attach it.